SEPA Direct DebitHow does it work? Advantages Good to know Useful link(s)

-The SEPA Direct Debit (‘SDD’ or ‘European direct debit’) is the direct debit system used within the European Union, Iceland, Liechtenstein, Norway, Switzerland and Monaco.
+The SEPA Direct Debit (‘SDD’ or ‘European direct debit’) is the direct debit system used within the European Union, Iceland, Andorra, Liechtenstein, Norway, San Marino, Switzerland and Monaco.

 How does it work?

 - The creditor or biller signs a European direct debit contract with its bank.

 - The debtor or payer provides the biller with a mandate authorising collection of the receivables from a specified account.

 - Before collecting the payment, the biller sends the payer a pre-notification not later than 14 calendar days prior to collection.
 The pre-notification includes the date and amount of the collection and may be communicated in an invoice or similar document.
 In the case of repeat transactions, the biller can send a direct debit plan including several collection dates and the agreed amounts.
 Separate advance notification is required for any significant change (new amount, new collection date, etc.).

 - To proceed with the collections, the biller sends the bank a collection file containing the details of the transactions along with the electronic data for the relevant payers’ mandates.

 - The biller’s bank requests collection from the payer.

 - The payer’s bank debits the amount directly from the payer’s account.